ianwild/qsl/doc/quick-start.md

     It helps if your processor can handle mis-aligned loads and stores.
 It doesn't need to handle them _well_, just not kill the program.
+(There's a `static_assert()` in `compiler.c` that tries to check this for you.)

+    I assume you've got tools installed to build an executable for your computer (at least `gcc`, `make`, and `awk`), and that you've installed and tested the Arduino IDE (for the Arduino libraries, the `ttyUSB` permissions,  and the `avr-gcc` tool-chain).

-1)  Make sure you've got `arduino-mk` installed, either by using your OS's package manager or by grabbing a copy from Github.
+1)  You'll also need `arduino-mk` installed, either by using your OS's package manager or by grabbing a copy from Github.

-2)  Grab a copy of the sources - either the ZIP file or by cloning the QSL repo.
+2)  Get a copy of the QSL sources - either download the ZIP file or clone the repo.

 3)  To build the test version, go into the `src` directory and type `make`.
 If this works, type something like: